Hayk-Poghosyan/Hayk-Poghosyan/README.md

 # 💫 About Me:
-Enthusiastic and highly motivated Entry-Level Python Developer with a strong foundation in Python, Django, and Machine Learning.
+Highly motivated Entry-Level Python Developer with a strong foundation in Python, Django, and Machine Learning.
 Excited to use my tech skills for creativity to be a valuable part of exciting projects.
 A quick learner, team player, and problem solver with a drive for continuous growth and learning.

 ## 🌐 Socials: